 Shortness of Breath: What's Normal?

 Ever feel as though you can’t catch your breath?
 That heavy, can’t-quite-get-enough-air feeling that leaves you wondering if you overdid it or if something is wrong?
-Pulmonologist Sandeep Gupta, MD, UnityPoint Health, clarifies what’s normal and what’s not for shortness of breath, including when it’s time to be seen by a doctor.
+Pulmonologist Sandeep Gupta, MD, UnityPoint Health, clarifies what’s normal and what’s not for shortness of breath, including when it’s time to see a doctor.

 What Does Shortness of Breath Feel Like?